majkinetor/au/README.md

 AU module requires minimally PowerShell version 4: `$host.Version -ge '4.0'`

-To quickly start using AU fork [au-packages-template](https://github.com/majkinetor/au-packages-template) repository.
+To quickly start using AU, fork [au-packages-template](https://github.com/majkinetor/au-packages-template) repository and rename it to `au-packages`.

 **NOTE**: All module functions work from within specific root folder.
 The folder contains all of your Chocolatey packages.